lyamire/game_of_tones/README.md

 ## Description
-Project name: 'Game of Notes: take your musical throne' Quiz can consist of 1 - 5 rounds.
+Project name: 'Game of Notes: take your musical throne'.

+Quiz can consist of 1 - 5 rounds.

 You have 40 seconds to answer the question.

 ## Installation

 ```shell